Use of the Library

 Attorneys: Gonzaga Law alumni, members of the local bar association, and local judges have borrowing privileges.
 To obtain a library card present your bar card at the circulation desk and fill out an application.
 Cards are free for Gonzaga Law alumni and $25.00 per year for all others.

 Photocopying & ComputersPhotocopiers are available for public use.
-Computers in the library’s labs are for the use of only Gonzaga Law students.
-Computers are not available to the public for e-mail or general internet surfing.
+Computers in the library’s lab are for the use of only Gonzaga students.
+Two public internet computers are available for one, one hour session per day.
+In addition, a walk up computer with library resources is available for use.
 You may access the internet using your own laptop.
 Please ask at the Circulation Desk for the code to the law school’s guest wireless network.

 Public patrons are welcome to use legal materials during the hours displayed in the side bar for Attorneys & Public.
 Professional research assistance is available Monday – Friday, 9 a.m. – 5 p.m.
 Limited reference assistance is available at other times.
 Please note that the library staff cannot give legal advice.